DESCRIPTION

 Stop At: Ayers Rock Campground, 173 Yulara Dr, Yulara NT 0872, Australia

-After setting up camp this evening, head to a viewing platform to experience the famous changing colours of the magical Uluru at sunset.
-This is a great time to contemplate the vastness of the desert.
 Tonight, get to know your fellow travellers over our first campfire dinner.
 And roll out your Aussie swag for the first time underneath a sky full of sparkling stars.

 Today we only drive around 60km.